bmwas/AIGVE_Tool/docs/tutorials/beginner/config.md

 ### Default Base configuration

-These configuration defines default configuration of the [MMEngine runner system](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py).
+These configurations define the default setup of the [MMEngine runner system](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py).
 This includes specifying the evaluation loop class, the model wrapper, logging levels, and hook behavior.
-Since these configuration are not dependent on specific evaluation metrics, they are defined in the base configuration to ensure reusability and maintain a clean structure.
+Since these configuration are not specific to a particular evaluation metric, they are defined in the base configuration for better modularity and reusability.

 ```python
 from mmengine.config import read_base